mattweale/azure-orbital-infrastructure/README.md

 A number of things need to be improved.......

 * Use fstab for making mounts permanent
-* Query the GitHub actions runner's public IP addresses to dynamically build whitelist for the Storage Firewall
+* Query the GitHub actions runner's public IP addresses to dynamically build the whitelist for the Storage Firewall
 * More elegant shell scripts all round :see_no_evil: